dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 HTTPS port of Wildfly Administration Console (optional, default is `9993`).

-#### `UI_MANAGEMENT_HTTP_PORT`

-HTTP port used by the browser based Archive UI to access the Wildfly Administration Console.
-Have to be set different to `MANAGEMENT_HTTPSPORT`, if running behind a HTTP reverse proxy listing on a different port.

-#### `UI_MANAGEMENT_HTTPS_PORT`
+#### `UI_MANAGEMENT_URL`

-HTTPS port used by the browser based Archive UI to access the Wildfly Administration Console.
+HTTPS URL used by the browser based Archive UI to access the Wildfly Administration Console.
-Have to be set different to `MANAGEMENT_HTTPS_PORT`, if running behind a HTTPS/SSL reverse proxy listing on a different port.

-#### `UI_MANAGEMENT_HOST`

-host used by the browser based Archive UI in URL to access the Wildfly Administration Console.
-Only necessary, if running behind a HTTPS/SSL reverse proxy which uses different virtual hosts for forwarding HTTP requests to the Wildfly Administration Console than to the Wildfly
+Only necessary, if running behind a HTTPS/SSL reverse proxy listing on a different port from `MANAGEMENT_HTTPS_PORT` or using different virtual hosts for forwarding HTTP requests to the Wildfly Administration Console than to regular Wildfly HTTP/HTTPS interfaces.

 #### `WILDFLY_DEPLOY_UI`